bozhidarzlatev/threads-app-clone/README.md

 # Thread Clone App
 ## Overview

-The Thread Clone App is a social media platform inspired by Threads.
-This app allows users to create, view, and interact with posts, just like other popular social media platforms.
+The Thread Clone App allows users to create, view, and interact with posts, just like other popular social media platforms.
 It also supports user authentication, profile management, liking, replying, and chatting.

 ## Features
 - Users will have the ability to: